 Deal with my drug addict child

-Edited by Ryan, Lynn, Charmed, Maria and 2 others
+Edited by Ryan, Lynn, Charmed, Maria and 4 others

 Ways to Deal with Addict Child

 - 1Help your child by getting someone to intervene.
-Family members, close friends, therapist, healthcare provider, people from your faith community, or a counselor.
+Family members, close friends, a therapist, healthcare provider, people from your faith community, or a counsellor.
 You need these people to hear and help with your situation -- people who will give you good advice.
 You need to plan an intervention very carefully, and you need as much help as possible to do this.Find support.Advertisement

 - 3They don't need a preacher to tell them what's right or wrong.
-Don't threaten your child by saying that you will dump him or her if he won't stop using drugs.
-It will just make the child feel sorry for himself or herself, and they'll turn to more drugs to deal with the negative feelings.
+Don't threaten your child by saying that you will turn your back on him or her if the drug use doesn't stop.
+It will just make the child feel sorry for him or herself, and they'll turn to more drugs to deal with the negative feelings.
 Don't try to bribe them.
-For example, you will tell your child to give up using drug then you will give money or buy an expensive gift.
-That is not a good practice.
-Most of the addicts are also good liars.
-They can make you believe that they're already clean just for the sake of your bribe.
+For example, you may think you're helping by telling your child you'll give them money, or an expensive gift if they give up using drugs.
+It won't work.
+Most of the addicts are great liars.
+They can make you believe that they're already clean just for the sake of the bribe you've offered, and then they'll buy more drugs.Don't attempt to punish, threaten, bribe or preach to your child.

-- 4Don't take over their responsibilities.Don't make them feel that they have no sense of importance or dignity.
-Let them feel that a lot of people around him are still counting on him.
-This will leave a note in his mind that he is still needs by other people especially his family.Don't make them feel that they have no sense of importance or dignity.
+- 5Let them know a lot of people around him are still counting on him.
+This will remain his mind - that he is still needed by other people especially his family.Don't make them feel that they have no sense of importance or dignity.

 How to Deal with a Teenager Drug Addict Child

 - 3Encourage your child to join an outside activity like sports or other healthy hobbies.
 Your child might also enjoy using his or her extra time to learn new skills like crafting or cooking.Involve your child in social activities.

 - 4Ask your child what is the real issue behind him or her taking drugs.
-A major life change could be the reason.
-Your child might be having trouble fitting in to her or his new environment or other family issues such as divorce is causing him or her so much stress.
+A major life change could result when you know the reason.
+Your child might have trouble fitting in to her or his new environment, or other family issues such as divorce is causing him or her so much stress.
 The reason may be something awful that happened to them as a young child, something you might be shocked to know, but you should remain calm and understanding.
 Your child may not have a reason.
 They were at a party, tried the drug, and like a black claw; it reached out and grabbed them, and won't let go.Speak to your child.

-- 5Teenagers are sometimes likely to turn their back from their parents, but there are other people who will give them advice or information about drug addiction.
-Sports coaches, drug counselors, family doctors, or therapists may be good people in authority to discuss the pros and cons of drugs.
-You child might listen to them.
+- 5Teenagers are sometimes likely to turn their back on their parents, but there are other people who can give them advice or information about drug addiction.
+Sports coaches, drug counsellors, family doctors, or therapists may be good people in authority to discuss the pros and cons of drugs.
+You child might listen to them.Seek help.